zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Being just may be for reputation, not for the sake of justice.

-Socrates suggests to inspect the state instead, so that we can seek justice on an enlarged scale, rather than on each flimsy individuals.
+Socrates suggests to inspect the state instead, so that we can seek justice on an enlarged scale, rather than on each flimsy individual.

 No claim can be made towards politics, without understanding human nature.